Twitter replaces stars with hearts, but gets no love from users

-Twitter Inc (TWTR.N) has replaced its star-shaped "favourite" icon with a heart-shaped icon called "like", the latest effort by the company to make its website more engaging.
+Twitter Inc (TWTR.N) has replaced its star-shaped "favorite" icon with a heart-shaped icon called "like", the latest effort by the company to make its website more engaging.

 The company, facing slowing user-growth, joins Facebook (FB.O) and Google's YouTube in featuring "like" buttons, which have been popular with millions of users.